Exploring the Null Results in the Direct Detection Experiments, $(g-2)_\ell$ and Neutrino Mass in an Extended $U(1)_{L_\mu-L_\tau}$ Model Constrained through the $Z\to\ell^+\ell^-$ Decays: The Model

+$\mathcal{L}_{\rm N}$ defines the neutrino sector for the considered extension and will be discussed in Sec.~\ref{sec:neu}.
+The function $\mathbb{V}$ represents the scalar potential.
 Note that due to the proposed charge assignment of the BSM fields, the non-observation of the charged lepton flavor violating~(CLFV) processes~\cite{TheMEG:2016wtm,Aubert:2009ag, Bellgardt:1987du,Hayasaka:2010np} can be trivially explained.
 Further, to accommodate the experimental constraints on the electric dipole moment~(EDM) of leptons~\cite{ACME:2018yjb, Muong-2:2008ebm, Belle:2002nla}, one can assume $y_e$ and $y_\mu$ to be real without compromising any vital phenomenological input to the $(g-2)_\ell$, $Z\to\ell^+\ell^-$~[$\ell=e,\,\mu$] and the DM observables.
 In the Eq.~\eqref{eq:NP}, $m_{1,\,2}$ represent the mass terms for $\chi_1$ and $\chi_2$, respectively, with $\chi_1$ being the proposed DM candidate.
 The covariant derivative $D$ is defined as,

 where, $Q^\prime$ and $Y$ are generic notations for the $U(1)_{L_\mu-L_\tau}$ and $U(1)_Y$ charges of a particular field, respectively.

 The theoretical upper bound on the NP Yukawa couplings $y_e$ and $y_\mu$ comes from the perturbative unitarity~(PU).
 The tree-level PU bounds can be obtained from the $2\to 2$ scattering amplitude of the associated fields and are, in general, specific to the considered model.
 The angular dependence of the scattering amplitude can be eliminated by projecting it onto the partial waves of total angular momentum $J$. $J=0\,(1)$ corresponds to the scattering between two fermion fields with the same\,(opposite) helicity, whereas, in the present formulation, $J=1/2$ can only be associated with the scattering between a fermion and a scalar field~\cite{Urquia-Calderon:2024rzc}.
 For the considered Yukawa interactions, all the fermions and scalars are $SU(2)_L$-singlets.
 Moreover, $\xi$ is a real scalar, while $\eta^-$ is complex.
 Thus, following Ref.~\cite{Allwicher:2021rtd}, the PU bounds on $y_e$ and $y_\mu$ corresponding to different $J$ values have been listed in Table~\ref{tab:PU}.